-It’s no wonder there’s confusion about All Saints’ Day.
-As if becoming a saint weren’t hard enough, imagine having your celebration squeezed between two other holidays.
+It is no wonder there is confusion about All Saints’ Day.
+As if becoming a saint weren’t hard enough, just imagine having your celebration squeezed between two other holidays.

 In between these two somber observances, All Saints’ Day continues to be a celebration of glory for saints known and unknown.
 It is a day of honor and feasting, with the faith that we are enriched by examples learned from their lives.